maralproject/puzzleos/documentation/Cron.md

 A trigger object for CronJob class.

-If a cron job is already executed at one of the specified triggers, it will NOT be executed.
+If a cron job is already executed at one of the specified triggers below, CronTrigger will not activate.

 In this documentation, let `$trigger=new CronTrigger;`